Fiona-J-W/cpp_tutorial/src/getting_started.md

 in something smaller than the second numbers.
 Therefore the check whether `sum <= b` would always be false and could be removed.

-When the first compiler introduced this behavior the postgres-maintainers protest and refused to fix their code.
+When the first compiler introduced this behavior the postgres-maintainers protested and refused to fix their code.
 Instead the used some options that GCC provided to disable this optimisation.
 When other compilers also added this optimisation, they tried to continue doing similar things for them too, but in the end they had to surrender and fix their code.